mattweidman/covid-mapper/README.md

 * Let users change the minimum/maximum values of the legend.
 * Let users change map colors.
 * Zooming and dragging.
 * Support array-level operations, like adding arrays element-wise and multiplying arrays by scalars.
+Also a shift operation to allow subtracting an array of today's cases with an array of past cases.
+* Shareable maps - maybe could generate a link that you can send to others.
+* Download map as PNG.

 ### Bugs
 * Fix undefined counties (examples in South Dakota and Alaska).